 The Project

-A cultural space open to all, with a cutting-edge movie theater, a study room open 365 days a year, 24 hours a day, a foyer-bar, and a beautiful terrace
+A cultural space open to all, featuring a cutting-edge cinema, a study room available 24/7 all year round, a foyer-bar, and a stunning terrace

-Cinema Troisi is a unique space in the European landscape: a historic movie theater with 300 seats in the center of Rome, restored to the city and equipped with the most advanced projection technologies.
+Cinema Troisi is a unique cultural hub in Europe: a historic movie theater with 300 seats in the heart of Rome, restored for the public and equipped with state-of-the-art projection technology.
 It includes a study room-library, a foyer-bar, a bright terrace, and a multifunctional space for exhibitions and events.

-It is the culmination of the decade-long dream for which the Foundation Piccolo America was born: to create a cultural place, an island that wasn’t there for those who, like us, want to live in the center of the Capital from the periphery.
-Troisi aims to be a gym of democracy and a laboratory of social relations that can, over time, also experiment with a model for the revival of the role of the movie theater in the social fabric of the city.
-The goal is to create a place for discussion where everyone can feel at home, primarily but not exclusively, for big screen lovers.
+It is the culmination of a decade-long dream that inspired the creation of the Fondazione Piccolo America: to establish a cultural space, an island that didn’t exist, for those like us who seek to live at the heart of the city while coming from its outskirts.
+Troisi aspires to be a forum for democracy and a laboratory for social relations, with the long-term goal of experimenting with a model for revitalising the cinema’s role in the city’s social fabric.
+The aim is to foster a space for conversation where everyone can feel at home, especially—but not exclusively—lovers of the big screen.

-Cinema Troisi aims to be a new and “inclusive” cinema (in terms of tastes, audience, proposals, programming choices) and at the same time a space open to culture in its broadest sense.
-Hence the idea of a theater that is also a vehicle for knowledge-building and transmission, which young people can discover or rediscover thanks to the complementary offer to the film programming, a space where they can study, plan, and discuss for free.
+Cinema Troisi strives to be a new, “inclusive” cinema (in terms of tastes, audience, programming), and also a space open to culture in its broadest sense.
+The theatre is conceived as a vehicle for knowledge creation and sharing, allowing young people to explore or rediscover it thanks to the complementary activities offered alongside the film programming.
+A place where they can study, plan, and engage in discussions for free.

 THE MOVIE THEATER

-The movie theater, which has 298 seats plus two spots for people with disabilities, is equipped with a state-of-the-art 4K Barco projector and an additional laser Barco video projector for conferences and subtitles.
-The Harkness screen with a 1.4 gain ensures the best brightness and color rendition, fully meeting the highest DCI standards.
-Discover the entire Cinema Troisi program.
+The theatre, with 298 seats and two spots for people with disabilities, is equipped with a cutting-edge 4K Barco projector and an additional laser Barco video projector for conferences and subtitles.
+The Harkness screen, with a 1.4 gain, guarantees optimal brightness and colour reproduction, fully meeting the most stringent DCI standards.
+Explore the full schedule of Cinema Troisi.

-The Dolby 7.1 surround sound system was designed by Cinemeccanica technicians, following an in-depth acoustic analysis by architect Eleonora Strada, who modified the inclination of the false ceilings and provided for the use of cutting-edge soundproofing materials for the walls and anti-reverberation fabrics.
+The Dolby 7.1 surround sound system was designed by Cinemeccanica technicians, based on an extensive acoustic analysis by architect Eleonora Strada, who adjusted the false ceiling inclination and incorporated cutting-edge soundproofing materials and anti-reverberation fabrics into the design.

-The theater, also equipped with a system for hearing-impaired and visually-impaired people to ensure accessibility to all screenings, has theatrical lights with profile spots and moving heads for meetings, monologues, and theatrical performances, as well as the ability to control lighting via an app and remotely.
-The armchairs, the “Comfort” model by Cinearredo, customized at the architects’ request to improve seating and aesthetics, feature a bordeaux shade inspired by the iconic jerseys of Piccolo America.
+The theatre is also equipped with systems for the hearing and visually impaired to ensure all screenings are accessible.
+Additionally, theatrical lighting, including profile spots and moving heads, allows for meetings, monologues, and stage performances, with lighting control via app and remote operation.
+The customised “Comfort” armchairs, by Cinearredo, were adapted at the architects’ request to enhance both comfort and aesthetics, in a burgundy shade that pays homage to the iconic jerseys of Piccolo America.

 THE OTHER SPACES

-The Study Room offers 45 indoor workstations, ergonomic seating.
-It is open 365 days a year, 24 hours a day, 7 days a week and accessible to anyone: a one-of-a-kind feature throughout Italy.
-Moreover, thanks to the terrace made accessible by the restoration works, the study spaces increase to a total of 80, and even outdoors, they are equipped with every comfort for reading, working, and studying.
+The Study Room offers 45 indoor workstations with ergonomic seating, open 365 days a year, 24 hours a day, 7 days a week, available to all—a truly unique service in Italy.
+Thanks to the accessible terrace, the number of study spaces increases to a total of 80, all equipped with every comfort for reading, working, and studying, indoors and out.

-Like the movie theater, both the study room and the terrace are free of any architectural barriers, thanks to the state-of-the-art stair lift located at the entrance stairs to the cinema and those leading to the upper floor.
-The internal stairs have been embellished with a colossal wall artwork by Lorenzo Terranera, an artist and illustrator, who painted the walls depicting the 10-year experience of Piccolo America (2011-2021).
+Like the cinema, both the study room and the terrace are fully accessible, thanks to a state-of-the-art stairlift located at the entrance and leading to the upper floors.
+The internal stairs feature a stunning mural by Lorenzo Terranera, an artist and illustrator, who created a visual narrative of the 10-year history of Piccolo America (2011-2021).